webgriffe/SyliusItalianInvoiceableOrderPlugin/README.md

 * **Tax code**, which in Italy is known as "*Codice Fiscale*".
 It's, more or less, like the social security number (SSN) in the US but in Italy both companies and individuals have a tax code.
 This field will be required for Italian individuals and companies and validated according the proper checksum algorithm.
 * **VAT Number**, which in Italy is known as "*Partita IVA*".
 It's another identification number but for companies only not only in Italy but also in the EU.
 This field will be required for Italian companies and validated according the proper checksum algorithm.
 This field will be also required for EU companies and validated using the [EU's VIES service](https://ec.europa.eu/taxation_customs/vies/) using the [MyOnlineStore/ViesBundle](MyOnlineStore/ViesBundle).
 * **SDI Code**, where SDI stands for "*Sistema Di Interscambio*".
 It's a code that is needed to be able to properly generate an "electronic invoice" which is mandatory in Italy since January the 1st of 2019.
 This field will be required for Italian companies and validated according the proper rules of the Italian IRS (called "*Agenzia delle Entrate*" in Italy).
 * **PEC address**, where PEC stands for "*Posta Elettronica Certificata*" (the Italian translation of "certified email").
 It's like an email address but for a special email type meant to provide a legal equivalent of the traditional mail.
 See [here](https://en.wikipedia.org/wiki/Certified_email) for more information.
-This field will not be required even for Italian companies but if entered it must be a valid email address.
+This field will not be required even for Italian companies, but if entered it must be a valid email address.

 This plugin will also require the Sylius's *company* field to be populated if the billing recipient type is set to company.

 This plugin also replaces the Sylius's `Sylius\Component\Addressing\Comparator\AddressComparatorInterface` implementation by decorating it and by comparing also invoiceable fields.
 So different invoiceable address information provided during checkout are saved in the customer address book as new addresses.

-This plugin also allow to select an invoiceable address from the address book in the checkout and properly fill the address form with all the invoicing information.
+This plugin also allows to select an invoiceable address from the address book in the checkout and properly fill the address form with all the invoicing information.

 ## Contributing